jamaledim/Hunt-Setup/README.md

 ## Bug Bounty Hunting Server setup script

-Install Golang manually, the run the script.
+Install Golang manually, then run the script.

 ## This script will install the following tools and packages: